Joe Thompson (pilot): Awards

+Post-war activities

 Thompson married Martha Crook (1925–2020) of Jackson, Tennessee in 1948.
 They were together for over 60 years and had four children.
 After the war, Thompson built a life insurance career spanning several decades and was recognized with a number of national honors in that industry.
 He was president of the Nashville Area Chamber of Commerce in 1979.
 His charity fundraising was extensive and he served on many boards.